Pronouns - Types of Pronouns

 There are seven types of pronouns.
-A brief explanation of each type of pronoun will help you understand how pronouns work in sentences.
+A brief explanation of each type of pronouns will help you understand how pronouns work in sentences.

 Pronouns take the place of nouns.